 Link: Apply for the IHG® Rewards Premier Business Credit Card

-In this post I wanted to recap everything you need to know about this new business credit card.
+In this post I wanted to recap everything you need to know about this business credit card, since I know this is a card that many people are potentially eligible for.

 IHG Premier Business Card basics